THE ACCA CODE OF CONDUCT

 - provide for confidentiality while allowing the client to feel safe

-- have within it a comfortable open space between the counsellor and the client, insofar as the work environment allows.
-In terms of ethics, a failure to provide such an environment could be seen as leading to a breach of: 3.I “Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during counselling sessions.” depending upon the effect of the counselling environment both physically and emotionally upon the client.
+- have within it a comfortable open space between the helper and the client, insofar as the work environment allows.
+In terms of ethics, a failure to provide such an environment could be seen as leading to a breach of: 3.1.1 “Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during helping sessions.” depending upon the effect of the helping environment both physically and emotionally upon the client.

 22. Working with Children

-- Working with children requires specialist training and counsellors working in this area should endeavour to continue their professional development in order to ‘do no harm’.
+- Working with children requires specialist training and helpers working in this area should endeavour to continue their professional development in order to ‘do no harm’.

-- Counsellors working with children should first obtain a ‘working with children’s’ permit usually through Police or other State authorised agencies.
+- Helpers working with children should first obtain a ‘working with children’s’ permit usually through Police or other State authorised agencies.

-- Counsellors working with children should ensure that the child is supported by their parent/guardian and that they are happy to participate in the counselling service
+- Helpers working with children should ensure that the child is supported by their parent/guardian and that they are happy to participate in the counselling service

 - Records for children may need to be held in trust for a longer period of time until they are adults.